 where $v_p$ denotes the $p$-adic valuation, and we set $v_p(0) = \infty$ by convention.
 We will denote the Newton polygon of $F$ by $\NP_{\Q_p}(F)$, or simply by $\NP(F)$ when it will not create confusion. \end{Definition}

-The Newton polygon $\NP(F)$ can be split up into segments of distinct slopes $s_j$, and if the $j$-th segment has length $l_j$, then $F(t)$ has $l_j$ roots of valuation $-s_j$.
+A good reference for the theory of Newton polygons is \cite[II.6]{Neukirch}.
+In particular, the Newton polygon $\NP(F)$ can be split up into segments of distinct slopes $s_j$, and if the $j$-th segment has length $\ell_j$, then $F(t)$ has $\ell_j$ roots of valuation $-s_j$.
 This key fact leads to the following lemmas, proven in \cite{keyes}.

-\begin{Lemma}[{see \cite[Lemma 2.7]{keyes}}] Suppose $\NP_{\Q_p}(F)$ has a segment of length $l$ and slope $s$, and no other segments of this slope (i.e.\ the \textit{entire} segment of slope $s$).
-Then $F$ factors as $F = F_0F_1$ over $\Q_p$, where $\deg F_0 = l$ and $F_0$ has roots of valuation $-s$.
+\begin{Lemma}[{see \cite[Lemma 2.6]{keyes}}] Suppose $\NP_{\Q_p}(F)$ has a segment of length $\ell$ and slope $s$, and no other segments of this slope (i.e.\ consider the \textit{entire} segment of slope $s$).
+Then $F$ factors as $F = F_0F_1$ over $\Q_p$, where $\deg F_0 = \ell$ and the roots of $F_0$ have $p$-adic valuation $-s$.

-Moreover, if $s = r/l$ has reduced fraction form $r'/l'$ then all irreducible factors of $F_0$ over $\Q_p$ have degree divisible by $l'$.
-In particular, if $\gcd(r,l) = 1$ then the $F_0$ produced above is irreducible. \end{Lemma}
+Moreover, if $s = r/\ell$ has reduced fraction form $r'/\ell'$ then all irreducible factors of $F_0$ over $\Q_p$ have degree divisible by $\ell'$.
+In particular, if $\gcd(r,\ell) = 1$ then the $F_0$ produced above is irreducible. \end{Lemma}